josephmontes/VAA/README.md

   - 2 pitchers are from 2023:
     - Tyler Wells, Justin Steele
   - The remaining 8 pitchers have maintained their effectiveness in a qualified season:
-    - Giovanny Gallegos, Lucas Giolito, Cole Irvin, Miles Mikolas, Carlos Rodon, Max Fried, Justin Verlander, Felix Bautista
+    - Giovanny Gallegos, Lucas Giolito, Cole Irvin, Miles Mikolas, Carlos Rodon, Max Fried, Justin Verlander, Félix Bautista
       - Of these remaining 8 pitchers, 4 although unqualified, have shown notable regression on the effectiveness of their 4-Seam Fastballs in 2023:
         - Lucas Giolito, Cole Irvin, Carlos Rodón, Miles Mikolas
     - The remaining 4 pitchers: